lala-la-flaca/DevOpsBootcamp_15_Ansible_DO_NodeJS/README.md

 # Module 15 – Configuration Management with Ansible
-This exercise is part of Module 15 from TWN DevOps Bootcamp:  Configuration Management with Ansible.
-Module 15 focuses on automating cloud operations with Python.
-The demos showcase how to interact with AWS services (EC2, EKS, snapshots), perform monitoring tasks, and implement recovery workflows.
-By the end of this module, you will have practical experience in scripting infrastructure automation, monitoring, and recovery solutions.
-T
+This exercise is part of Module 15 from the TWN DevOps Bootcamp.
+In Module 15, we focus on automating server setup and application deployment using Ansible.
+You learn how to configure servers, deploy Node.js and Nexus, integrate with Terraform and Jenkins, manage Docker containers, and organize playbooks with roles.
+Each demo builds practical automation skills for real-world DevOps environments.

 # 📦Demo 1 – Health Check: EC2 Status Checks
 # 📌 Objective
 Use Ansible to automate the deployment of a Node.js application on a DigitalOcean server.
 This demo shows how to provision a server, set up the environment, create a Linux user, and deploy the app automatically.